 To find your chosen asset, use the search box at the top of the page.
 Then, click on the ‘Trade’ button to load up the order form.

-All you need to do here is enter the amount that you would like to invest – ensuring that the meet the minimum for the respective asset class.
+All you need to do here is enter the amount that you would like to invest – ensuring that they meet the minimum for the respective asset class.

 Finally, click on the ‘Open Trade’ button to complete your commission-free micro investment!

 No longer do you need to invest large amounts to gain access to the global stock markets.
-Instead, by using the best micro investing apps Australia, you often get started with just a couple of dollars.
+Instead, by using the best micro-investing apps in Australia, you often get started with just a couple of dollars.
 As we have discussed on this page, the best providers give you access to a broad range of markets at very competitive fees.

-Most micro investing apps initially ask you to outline your financial goals and tolerance to risk.
+Most micro-investing apps initially ask you to outline your financial goals and tolerance to risk.
 Then, you will be offered a pre-built portfolio that aligns with your profile.
 Once you have selected a portfolio, it's then just a case of funding your account.
-It is important to remember that micreo investing apps cannot offer you financial advice - unless authorized to do so from ASIC.
+It is important to remember that micro-investing apps cannot offer you financial advice - unless authorized to do so from ASIC.